LattePandaTeam/Docs/content/delta_edition/python_read_sensor.md

 ### Digital PIR Motion Sensor

-The PIR sensor is designed to sense the motion of animal.
-This sensor is small, inexpensive, low-power, easy to use and don't wear out.
+The PIR sensor is designed to sense the motion of an animal.
+This sensor is small, inexpensive, energy-efficient, and easy-to-use and will not wear out.
 The PIR Sensor can detect infrared signals from the human body or other animals and is triggered by their movement.
-So it can be applied to a variety of scenarios which require motion detection of human or animal.
-This new PIR sensor is smaller than the conventional ones which makes it perfect for your Arduino projects!
+So, this device can be applied to a variety of scenarios which require motion detection of humans or animals.
+This new PIR sensor is smaller than conventional ones, which makes it perfect for your Arduino projects!
 It can also be easily connected to your LattePanda using a Gravity connector.

 #### Connecting the Digital PIR Sensor